Satchel Paige

 His baseball career started in semi-pro ball in 1924.
 He came to the Negro Leagues in 1927, and although he pitched for many teams over a long career, his time with the Kansas City Monarchs is most famous.

-He came to the white major leagues in 1948, and pitched from 1948-53, mostly with a good ERA.
-As a "rookie" in 1948, he went 6-1 with a 2.48 ERA, and had an ERA of 0.00 in 2/3 inning in the 1948 World Series, which his 1948 Cleveland Indians won.
+He came to the white major leagues with the Cleveland Indians in 1948, and pitched from 1948 to 1953, mostly with a good ERAs, with 1950 spent in the minors.
+As a "rookie" in 1948, he went 6-1 with a 2.48 ERA, and had an ERA of 0.00 in 2/3 inning in the 1948 World Series, which the Indians won.
 Much later, in 1965, he came back to pitch three more innings in the majors, at an age that was close to 60, and he gave up no runs and only one hit.
+He was the last major league player to play while older than the sitting US President - Lyndon B. Johnson.

 Paige, in addition to being a fastballer with incredible speed, was also a showman and storyteller.